LouisCE/fandom-challenge/README.md

 - Provide a clear and intuitive interface for selecting quiz categories and understanding game rules.
 - Ensure the application is fully responsive and accessible on a range of devices and screen sizes.
 - Implement interactive features that give immediate feedback to users, enhancing the quiz experience.
+- Randomise answer order on each question to improve quiz challenge and fairness.
+- Include a leaderboard system so players can compare scores and compete.
 - Maintain clean, well-structured code to support future updates and scalability.
 - Adhere to web content accessibility standards (WCAG) to make the quiz usable by all users.
 - Deploy the application on a reliable cloud platform with version control for easy collaboration and maintenance.